One Simple Way To Prevent High Estate Taxes

 A Qualified Personal Residence Trust is designed to reduce the amount of gift and estate tax that is incurred when transferring ownership of a home to an heir or beneficiary.
 It can save wealthy homeowners hundreds of thousands of dollars in estate taxes when they pass away.

-If you are single and your taxable estate exceeds the federal inflation-adjusted gift and estate tax exemption ($11.18 million for 2018), you will be subject to an estate tax rate of up to 40 percent.
+If you are single and your taxable estate exceeds the federal inflation-adjusted gift and current estate tax exemption amount ($12.06 million per individual federally and $5.49 million in Hawaii), you may be subject to an estate tax (at rates of up to 40 percent federally and 20% in Hawaii).

 How Can a QPRT Work for You?